Viscosity in water from first-principles and deep-neural-network simulations: Introduction

 A rigorous microscopic description of the shear viscosity of liquids, $\eta$, is provided by the Green-Kubo (GK) theory of linear response \cite{Green,Kubo,Evans2007,Allen2017}, according to which its value is proportional to the integral of the time auto-correlation function (tACF) of the off-diagonal matrix elements of the stress tensor.
 This integral can be estimated from the time series of the stress, generated by an equilibrium molecular-dynamics simulation of the system of interest.
-Recent theoretical and data analysis progress allows one to compute transport coefficients from much shorter trajectories than previously thought to be necessary \cite{Baroni2018,Ercole2016,Ercole2017,Grasselli2021}.
+A number of different procedures have been developed to cope with the evaluation of the GK integral \cite{Maginn_Messerly_Carlson_Roe_Elliot_2018,Maginn2}.
+Here, we adopt a spectral approach, recently proposed by Ercole \emph{et al.} \cite{Ercole2017,Ercole2016,Baroni2018,Grasselli2021}, which allows one to compute transport coefficients, along with the statistical errors affecting them, from shorter trajectories than previously thought to be necessary.
 This progress notwithstanding, the estimate of transport coefficients from AIMD may require generating trajectories of a few hundred picoseconds for systems as large as a few hundred atoms.
 It is evident that, although technically quite possible, AIMD simulations of this size do not lend themselves to an easy estimate of the statistical accuracy of the results, let alone a systematic exploration of a broad region of the phase diagram of a material.

 The last decade has seen the rise of machine-trained potentials, as represented by either deep-neural networks \cite{Behler2007,Smith2017,Linfeng2018,RevBehler} or by Gaussian-processes \cite{Bartok2010}, as powerful tools for atomistic simulations.
 These potentials are able to deliver a nearly quantum mechanical accuracy at a cost that is only marginally higher than that of classical force fields.
 This opens the way to extend the scope of AIMD simulations to the size range necessary for the computation of reliable transport coefficient such as the viscosity.
 In the present work we adopt the recently developed \emph{Deep Potential} framework \cite{Linfeng2018,NIPS2018_7696,100_Milion_Atoms} to study the shear viscosity of liquid water.
 Deep potential molecular dynamics (DPMD) simulations have already been proved to successfully predict bulk thermodynamic properties beyond the reach of direct DFT calculations \cite{DeepWater2021,Jiang2021,zhang2021modeling,Wu2021,Gartner26040,Niu2020}, as well as dynamic properties like mass diffusion in solid state electrolytes \cite{Marcolongo2019,huang2021deep}, their interactions with defects\cite{pegolo2021temperature}, thermal transport properties in silicon \cite{LIDeepMD}, infrared spectra of water and ice \cite{DeepWannier}, Raman spectra of water \cite{Sommers2020} and very recently also the thermal conductivity of liquids such as liquid water \cite{dtisi}.